MSFT-SMT-ACCELERATORS/APC-Demo-App/README.md

-# Azure Programmable Connectivity (APC) Repository
+# Azure Programmable Connectivity (APC) learning material repository

 Welcome to the Azure Programmable Connectivity (APC) Demo App and Hands-on Lab (HOL) repository!
 [Sign up for the public preview of Azure Programmable Connectivity](https://aka.ms/APCpublicpreview) and start building with APC.
 This repository contains valuable resources to help you understand and implement APC in your applications.
 It is divided into two main sections: